MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagextendedfolderflags-canonical-property.md

 |6-7  <br/> |Controls the display of the number of messages in the folder.  <br/> 0 - Use the default setting  <br/> 1 - Use the number of unread messages  <br/> 3 - Use the total number of messages  <br/> |
 |8-31  <br/> |Reserved.  <br/> |

 Reserved items can be ignored, but existing values must be preserved.

 - SearchFolderID

    The data field is a 16-byte field.
-When the application creates a persistent search folder, it must set this field on the folder to the same value as the **PR_WB_SF_TAG** ( [PidTagSearchFolderId)](pidtagsearchfolderid-canonical-property.md)) binary property on the Search Folder Message.
+When the application creates a persistent search folder, it must set this field on the folder to the same value as the **PR_WB_SF_TAG** ([PidTagSearchFolderId)](pidtagsearchfolderid-canonical-property.md)) binary property on the Search Folder Message.

 - ToDoFolderVersion

    The data field is a 4-byte field.
 When the application creates the to-do search folder, it must set the value of this field on the folder to the little-endian integer value of" 0x000c0000":

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)